z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 ```
 {{< /details >}}

 Because the home page does not use a menu yet, we will need to manually update the website’s home page to change the Explore button to link to the Blog page and then add an entry for the Blog and News pages in the footer in layouts/index.html.
-The fol- lowing listing enables direct links to the blog and news section in the website footer and changes the Explore button to link to the Blog page in the index page of the website.
+The following listing enables direct links to the blog and news section in the website footer and changes the Explore button to link to the Blog page in the index page of the website.

 {{< details title="Listing 4.13  Enabling direct links and changing a button (layouts/index.html)" open=true >}}
 ```html